klondike1979/Portfolio/README.md

 ## Portfolio
-A place to exhibit my personal projects for prospective employers.
+A place to present my personal projects to prospective employers.

+## Screenshot

 ## Credits
 EdX